-I’m on vacation RIGHT NOW.
-I hope you are, or that you will be soon.
+Sadly, I’m not on vacation right now.
+I hope you are.
 Dealing with jet lag, figuring out sleeping arrangements, and working around everyone’s schedule can be challenging.
 I thought that I would share my best sleep travel tips for kids and parents to get more sleep while traveling.

 Right now I’m about 50 yards from the beach on Long Island, and enjoying some time quiet time (e.g. watching the Yankees and listening to the kids play).